maheessh/Student-Performance-Model/README.md

 pip install -r requirements.txt
 Add the dataset:
-Download Student_performance_data.csv from the Kaggle link above and place it in the root directory of the project.
+Download Student_performance_data.csv from the Kaggle link and place it in the root directory of the project.

 Usage
 To run the complete analysis and model training pipeline, execute the main script from your terminal: